Customer service as a resource for UX

 In a perfect world, we would expect all services and products to be easily usable and understandable, so that users would never have to contact customer service.
 But unfortunately, this is not always the case.

 Many product teams share a variety of principles for improving customer services.
-Listening to users, testing with them to understand their needs regularly, and not just as the last step of a project.
+Listening to users, usability testing, and not just as the last step of a project.
 This can improve their design, and the result is a product with excellent customer experience.
 However, it’s easy to forget about one huge source of information on user expectations: customer service.

 Customer service is any act that includes taking care of the customers’ needs by providing and delivering professional, helpful, and high-quality service and assistance before, during, and after the customers’ requirements are met.
 That is why besides user experience research, customer service is another power source that can continuously bring in information on your users.